Owais-Basim-Yousef/flask-messaging-system/README.md

-Its a web based contact messaging system using python Flask, MySQL, JavaScript, and CSS, which offers site visitors a convenient way to contact by dropping messages then the admin can see them from his site. originally This was during a university course (Web development) to train on the building blocks of web development, in terms of dynamic content, client-side validation, and database integration. but it was with PHP instead of flask.
+Its a web based contact messaging system using python Flask, MySQL, JavaScript, and CSS, which offers site visitors a convenient way to contact by dropping messages then the admin can see them from his site. originally This was during a university course (Web development) to train on the building blocks of web development, in terms of dynamic content, client-side validation, and database integration. it was with PHP instead of flask.